ardiesan/engineers-log/_posts/2022-11-28-orm-eloquent-relationships.md

 To better understand, let us first learn **what exactly is a relationship?**
 A relationship, in database, means that two or more tables in the schema are related to each other.
 This is done by creating a foreign key column to table_no.2 that reference a column (most likely its primary key) of table_no.1.
-For example, you have a `students` table, and each user is enrolled to multiple `subjects`.
+For example, you have a `students` table, and each student is enrolled to multiple `subjects`.
 How would you connect the two?
 Usually this is done by adding a `student_id` column in the `subjects` table, so that you can easily identify that a student is enrolled to a specific subject.
 This connection that allows you to easily figure out which record is connected to another, is called **"Relationship"**.